microsoft/pxt-adafruit/docs/uploader.md

 # Uploader

-### @description A Windows application that automatically deploys .hex files to connected micro:bit boards
+### @description A Windows application that automatically deploys .hex files to connected @boardname@ boards

 ### ~avatar avatar

-The Uploader **automatically** deploys .hex files to all micro:bits connected to your computer.
+The Uploader **automatically** deploys .hex files to all @boardname@s connected to your computer.

 ## [DOWNLOAD](https://www.pxt.io/microbit-uploader.zip)